 It seems we live in a world where customer support is dead.
 It’s no longer valued by many retailers.
 In order to compete with robots, retailers are closing shop or scaling back humans.
 You know, humans are the ones who can help you find what you’re looking for...
 Or you can ask questions about which faucet fits your sink.

 SchoolStatus support is different, purposefully.
 Don’t get me wrong, we offer self-service tools, and we try to build our software to be intuitive enough so users don’t require support.
-But when they do need support, we bring it.
+But when users do need support?
+We bring it.
 And, we welcome it.